fncbook/fnc/chapter2/matrices.md

   \end{bmatrix},
 ```

 provided that the individual block products are well-defined.
-For transposes we have, for example,
+For transposes, we have, for example,

 ```{math}
   \mathbf{A}^T =